zoton2/Twitch-Team-Hosting-Bot/README.md

 ## Bot Commands

-These commands can either be used in the chat of the bot account's channel, or by whispering the bot.
+These commands can either be used in the chat of the bot account's channel, or by whispering the bot (in which case any "admin" commands will only be useable if you have admins set in the `login-details.json` file).

 **Everyone can use these:**
-- `!hostedchannel` will tell you who the bot is currently hosting.
+- `!hostedtime` or `!hostedchannel` will tell you how long the currently hosted channel has been hosted for.
-- `!hostedtime` will tell you how long the currently hosted channel has been hosted for.
+- `!hostbotcheck` will tell you if the bot is currently turned on or off.

 **Only "admins" can use these:**
 - `!starthosting` will start the automatic hosting.